-Western Michigan University's integrated supply management program is highly competitive and nationally recognized.
-Each year the program produces approximately 92 graduates who are ready to work on day one.
-Our ISM graduates are in demand, and many students begin their senior year with job offers in hand.
+Western Michigan University's supply chain management program is highly competitive and nationally recognized.
+Our graduates are in demand, and many students begin their senior year with job offers in hand.

-There are a number of ways you can connect with ISM students throughout the year:
+There are a number of ways you can connect with supply chain management students throughout the year:

-- ISM Interview Workshop—A prep event for ISM Career Night where supply chain professionals edit resumes and provide interviewing tips.
-The event is held twice each year several weeks before ISM Career Night.
+- Supply Chain Management Interview Workshop—A preparation event where supply chain professionals edit resumes and provide interviewing tips.
+The event is held twice each year several weeks before Supply Chain Management Career Night.

-- ISM Career Night—A night of networking for company representatives to interact with students pursuing internships and entry level positions in supply chain management.
-Employers register to attend ISM Career Night, which is held semi-annually in September and February, using Handshake.
+- Supply Chain Management Career Night—A night of networking for company representatives to interact with students pursuing internships and entry-level positions in supply chain management.
+Employers register to attend the event using Handshake.

 - Internships—Employers use their Handshake accounts to post internship and full-time job opportunities.
-ISM students publish resumes that employers may search through and view.
+Students publish resumes that employers may search through and view.

 Other opportunities to connect

-- Student Chapters of Professional Organizations—ISM students participate in professional organizations involved with supply chain management.
-WMU's ISM program has an active APICS student chapter that holds regular meetings that include presentations by business professionals and company visits.
+- Student Chapters of Professional Organizations—Students participate in professional organizations involved with supply chain management.

 - Classroom presentations—Each semester, supply chain faculty invite company representatives to deliver classroom presentations on relevant supply chain topics.
 These presentations allow students to interact with industry professionals and give companies an opportunity to introduce students to their organizations and industries.